The M.E.T.A. Model

 The Re-Creation of the Self (R-CS), created by Jon Eisman, is a clearly defined map of the anatomy of the Self, and a comprehensive guide for being a person.
 Holding that we are innately whole, but create a “Committee” of limiting trance states in order to accommodate difficult life situations, R-CS not only describes our many inner resources, but offers an incredibly simple and powerful set of tools for immediately shifting consciousness and emerging from the swamp of our own perceptions of woundedness.

 M.E.T.A.
-Experiential Attachment Therapy and Experiential Trauma Therapy are both grounded in Hakomi, R-CS and the Neurobiology of Self, and inspired by the work of John Bowlby, Mary Ainsworth, Diana Fosha, Louis Cozolino, Thomas Lewis, Bonnie Badenoch, Stan Tatkin, Peter Levine, Bessel Van der Kolk, Pat Ogden, Candace Pert, Allen Schore, Daniel Siegal, Bruce Perry, Babette Rothschild, Terry Sheldon, Beatriz Winstanley, and others.
+Primary Attachment Psychotherapy and Experiential Trauma Therapy are both grounded in Hakomi, R-CS and the Neurobiology of Self, and inspired by the work of John Bowlby, Mary Ainsworth, Diana Fosha, Louis Cozolino, Thomas Lewis, Bonnie Badenoch, Stan Tatkin, Peter Levine, Bessel Van der Kolk, Pat Ogden, Candace Pert, Allen Schore, Daniel Siegal, Bruce Perry, Babette Rothschild, Terry Sheldon, Beatriz Winstanley, and others.
 In these approaches, the in-the-moment physiological components of wholeness, resource and limitation—and their impact on Self and Relationship—are addressed.

 All of these approaches and techniques focus on four fundamental therapeutic orientations: